 Faith Aching Oyieko has used her loan to open a shop.
 With her profits, she will be to afford to pay her rent and meet the basic needs of her children, including their medical care.
 Update January 17: Faith’s business is going well.
 Turnover has increased and she says the quality of her family’s day to day life has improved as a result

 Jane’s new business is a grocery kiosk.
-Her profits will help her to care for the three orphaned children of her sister.
-Update January 17 : Jane’s profits have enabled her to extend her building and buy more stock, as well as paying the school fees for all three of her sister’s children.
+Her profits will help her to care for the six orphaned children of her sister.
+Update January 17 : Jane’s profits have enabled her to extend her building and buy more stock, as well as paying the school fees for three of her sister’s children.

 Jane Naliaka John has set up a school lunch service.
 She will use her profits to pay for meals for her six orphaned grandchildren, and also to expand her business.

 Update January 17: Jane has made enough profit to provide for her family and also to put a sheet iron roof on her kiosk, so she avoids panic in the rainy season and has shelter during sunshine.

 Kesiah has used her loan to buy beads which she manufactures into rosaries at home and sells at local markets.
 Her profits will enable her to provide food, shelter and medical care for herself and her small baby.
 Update January 17: Kesiah’s turnover has increased so much that she has been able to employ two assistants to help making her rosaries.
 So more families are being supported!

 Magdaline has set up a charcoal selling business, which should enable her to pay school fees for her children.
 Here she is with one of her customers.
 Update January 17: Magdaline used her profits to increase her stock, so now she sells wholesale as well as selling to consumers.
 She and her family have been able to move to a more secure house.